Globski/alx-backend-javascript/0x01-ES6_promise/README.md

 ## Description

-This project focuses on understanding and implementing JavaScript ES6 Promises.
-It covers the creation, handling, and chaining of promises, along with error handling using `try/catch` and async/await syntax.
-By completing this project, you'll gain practical experience with asynchronous programming in JavaScript and be able to explain the concept of Promises, their usage, and their benefits in asynchronous programming.
+This project focuses on understanding and working with JavaScript ES6 Promises.
+It covers how to create promises, handle them, and chain them together.
+It also covers error handling using `try/catch` and the async/await syntax.
+By the end of this project, you'll have hands-on experience with asynchronous programming in JavaScript.
+You'll also be able to explain what Promises are, how to use them, and why they are useful for handling asynchronous tasks.

 ## Project Structure